 Most international students will be testing for EIL and WILL NOT register themselves for classes.
 Your letter of acceptance should indicate if you will be testing for placement in EIL.
+Please visit the International Students & EIL page for more information.

 The modular curriculum offers depth and breadth of experience.
 Students can: